isomerpages/imh-ac/index.md

           linktext: Learn more
           url: /training/what-is-it/
         - title: Partnership
-          description: The autism community as volunteers to share their experience and expertise
+          description: The autism community can volunteer to share their experience and expertise
           linktext: Learn more
           url: /partnership/what-is-it/